CannaTrade 2023, Halle 622, Zürich

 Welcome to CannaTrade, the longest-running cannabis trade fair in Europe!
 The story of CannaTrade began in 2001, when the ‘Schweizer Hanf-Tagen’ (Swiss Hemp Days) turned into the international hemp fair that took place in Bern at BEA Expo for the very first time.
 In 2008, CannaTrade moved to Basel for two sessions and in the following years, to Zurich where the fair became bigger and bigger.
-After ten years, it is time to return to the birthplace of the International Cannabis Expo CannaTrade:
+The 2020 edition, which was postponed until 2021, returned to Bern again for the first time in 13 years.

 Hemp is one of the eldest useful plants on earth.
 The Chinese are